RepDefHosting/Tabb-Inc/src/pages/blog/index.md

 pageSlug: /blog
 pageTitle: Blog
 subheader: null
-metaDescription: A blog is a type of website or online platform where individuals or groups regularly post content, typically in the form of articles, diary entries, or commentary on various topics.
+metaDescription: Flexibility is key to developing a program that meets the goal of the facility where the student will receive training and the college the student attends.
+Student background screening is an important part of our business plan
 published: true
 schemaType: WebPage
 header: Blog